sempex/openslide/README.md

 ![](public/v3.png)

 # How to build your own OpenSlide
 Here is a basic overview on how to build your own slider.
-For more detailed instructions view the german (docs)[./doc.pdf] of the project.
+For more detailed instructions view the german [docs](doc.pdf) of the project.

 ## Item list